-Be sure to turn ON the power 6 hours before operation in order to have power running to the crankcase heater and to protect the compressor.
+Turn ON the power 6 hours before operation in order to have power running to the crankcase heater and to protect the compressor.

-Turn on the power supply of the compressor unit, heat exchanger unit, and all indoor units.
-When the communication between the compressor unit, heat exchanger unit, and indoor units is established and normal, the display indication state will be as below (default situation when shipped from factory).
+Turn on the power supply of the outdoor unit and all indoor units.
+When the communication between indoor units and outdoor unit is established and normal, the display indication state will be as below (default situation when shipped from factory).

-- Power ON
+- a Power ON

-- Default situation
+- b Default situation

-- LED indication when there is a malfunction
+- c LED indication when there is a malfunction

-If the default situation is not displayed after 10~12 minutes, check the malfunction code on the indoor unit user interface (and in case of 8 HP on the compressor unit 7-segment display).
+If the default situation is not displayed after 10~12 minutes, check the malfunction code on the indoor unit user interface.
 Solve the malfunction code accordingly.
 First, check the communication wiring.